PrefectHQ/prefect-census/README.md

 For directions for how to generate a Census API key, refer to the [Getting API Access](https://docs.getcensus.com/basics/api#getting-api-access) section of the Census docs.

-Once you have a Census API key, you can configure a Census Credentials block in the Prefect UI for use with the integrations in this collection.
+Once you have a Census API key, you can configure a `CensusCredentials` block in the Prefect UI for use with the integrations in this collection.
 For information about how to configure a block in the Prefect UI, refer to the [Prefect docs](https://orion-docs.prefect.io/ui/blocks/).

+### 💡  **NOTE**
+> All [Census Syncs are incremental](https://docs.getcensus.com/basics/core-concept#sync-behaviors), which means they only capture records that are new or changed data since the previous sync.

 ### Write and run a flow

-Trigger Census sync run and wait for completion:
+#### **Trigger Census sync run and wait for completion**:

 ```python
 from prefect import flow